adsabs/ADSAffilPipeline/README.md

 Again, you will see examples where things with Score > 2.5 are wrong and Score < 1.5 are right.
 The only solution to this is to validate, clean, and prune the input learning model as thoroughly as possible.

-(Further discussion of the learning model is outside the scope of this README.)
+(Further discussion of the learning model is outside the scope of this README; it will be discussed extensively elsewhere.)

 # Production Example